 Are tennis players allowed to talk to each other?

-Tennis players can talk to each other but it depends under which circumstances.
+Tennis players can talk to each other but it depends on which circumstances.
 The USTA outline the rules on the website:

 - Singles players should not talk to each other during a point.